Award-winning author Bud Russo first came to New Mexico as a student in the 1960s.

 In 2008, I became travel writer for Southwest Senior newspaper and an owner/producer of Explore!
 New Mexico, where my business partner and I created 780 New Mexico Mile Markers — two-minute radio stories about the people, places, history and culture of New Mexico airing daily for three years on public radio across the state.
 From time to time, I am converting the radio scripts to stories that appear in the Mile Market tab.

-My travel articles have appeared in a number of publications, including New Mexico Journey magazine, Las Cruces Magazine, Las Cruces Neighbors, and the Las Cruces Sun-News.
+My travel articles have appeared in a number of publications, including New Mexico Journey magazine, Las Cruces Magazine, Neighbors Magazine, and the Las Cruces Sun-News.

 I began writing fiction in the mid-1970s.
-I have self-published two young adult novels, a an adult mainstream novel, and soon my first work of non-fiction.
+I have published two young adult novels, an adult mainstream novel, and a non-fiction collection of stories about New Mexico heroes and villains, and now American Phoenix.

 When not working, I devote my leisure to hiking, camping, and visiting natural and historic sites and parks … and, of course, writing about my adventures.